noahehall/theBookOfNoah/programming_languages/java/java_basics.md

 	- all code is defined in classes
 	- every class is in a single file, whose filename matches the name of the class `SomeClass.java`
 	- main method: JVM will always look for the main method when running a class
+		- the main method should always accept an array of strings -

 	```java
 		// example class